Techtonica/curriculum/projects/rest-api-project.md

    (doing this, you will delete the test script)

 8. Add `"type": "module"` before "scripts"
-9. Create your index.js file (you can do that with `touch index.js` or directly on your VSCode)
 10. Run `npm run start` in your terminal